Skip to content

 In some cases, bronzite can also resemble pyrite.
 Generally, that's because the two stones can have a similar metallic color.
 However, bronzite also includes the base brown stone, which separates it from pyrite.

 Bronzite can also have a similar appearance to axinite in some cases.
-However, axinite is a rare stone with coloring that leans redder or purplish and is more crystal-like in nature.
+However, axinite is a rare stone with colouring that leans redder or purplish and is more crystal-like in nature.
 Often, the gems are confused because some less scrupulous dealers market bronzite as axinite, even though the two gemstones differ in some significant ways.